Mohanshi04/music-streaming-platform/README.md

-# Music Player App
+# Music Streaming Platform

-A web-based music player built with **Django**, supporting image display and audio playback.
+A web-based music streaming platform built with **Django**, supporting image display and audio playback.
 This app demonstrates media file handling, pagination, and dynamic content rendering with templates.

 ---